 Leading Parent Partnership Award

-We began working towards achieving the award in the Autumn term 2016.
-It will take between 12-15 months to complete the requirements of each of the 10 LPPA objectives.
+We began working towards achieving the award in the Autumn term 2016 and achieved the award in the autumn term 2017.
+We were able to share evidence against all 10 of the LPPA objectives.

 Objective 1: Commitment